colons/instant-coverage/README.md

 ## Write your own tests

-`InstantCoverageMixin` provides an `instant_responses` method that returns a dictionary of responses keyed by URL.
+`InstantCoverageMixin` provides an `instant_responses` method that returns a dictionary of [Django test client `Response` objects][response] keyed by URL.
 Test methods you write should iterate across that.
 Have a look at [the optional mixins][optional] for some examples.

 If you make any that you think might be useful to any other websites, even if a minority, a pull request would be very much appreciated.